 Long considered biological waste, the blood in the umbilical cord is now recognized as a valuable source of stem cells.

-Cord blood is collected at Héma-Québec’s partner hospitals with the consent of the mothers who have registered with the Public cord blood bank.
-The cord blood is collected from the umbilical cord once it has been cut, after the birth of the child.
-This type of collection, which is less invasive than bone marrow collection, poses no danger to either the mother or child.
+Umbilical cord blood is collected at Héma-Québec’s partner hospitals with the consent of the mothers who have registered with the Bank.
+The collection of umbilical cord blood requires 3 to 5 minutes and is safe for the child and the mother.
+The cord blood is collected after the birth of the child, once the umbilical cord is cut, but before placental expulsion.
+The mother and the child feel no effect.
 If this cord blood is not collected, it is discarded as biomedical waste, as is the placenta.

-The umbilical cord blood collected is treated and tested in our laboratories where we check its safety and quality.
+The cord blood collected is treated and tested in our laboratories.
 If the cord blood sample meets all of the standards, we will freeze it until it is needed by a stem cell transplant candidate.
-Cord blood has a lifespan of at least 10 years when frozen.
+Cord blood has a lifespan of at least 15 years when frozen.

-The umbilical cord blood donations that do not qualify for the Bank will be stored at the CHU mère-enfant Sainte-Justine, at the Royal Victoria Hospital Clinical Research Cord Blood Bank and at the CHUQ mère-enfant Reshearch Centre for research purposes if the mothers involved give their consent.
+The umbilical cord blood donations that do not qualify for the Bank will be stored for research purposes if the mothers involved give their consent.